Comparing Cibus (CBUS) & Its Peers

 |2.36

-As a group, “Agricultural chemicals” companies have a potential upside of 30.89%.
-Given Cibus’ competitors higher possible upside, analysts plainly believe Cibus has less favorable growth aspects than its competitors.
+As a group, “Agricultural chemicals” companies have a potential upside of 28.87%.
+Given Cibus’ rivals higher probable upside, analysts plainly believe Cibus has less favorable growth aspects than its rivals.

+Cibus has a beta of 1.87, suggesting that its share price is 87% more volatile than the S&P 500.
+Comparatively, Cibus’ rivals have a beta of 1.19, suggesting that their average share price is 19% more volatile than the S&P 500.

 Summary